Angelo Rocca: Works and Library

-Rocca, the classical character of a highly cultured man, ranged with his interests over many fields of learning: his extensive production goes out from works on theology to works on history, philology and philosophy.
-Even if from a scientific standpoint not always absolutely correct, his works, almost all of them in the Latin language, display his vast humanistic erudition.
+Rocca, the classical character of a highly cultured man, ranged with his interests across other fields of learning: his production goes from works on theology to works on history, philology and philosophy.
+Even if, from a scientific standpoint, not always absolutely correct, his works, almost all of them in the Latin language, display his humanistic erudition.

-As counterpart to his activity as a scholar, Rocca appeared to be very keen on books.
+As a counterpart to his activity as a scholar, Rocca appeared to be very keen on books.
 An alert and painstaking bibliographer, he constantly enlarged his library by the purchase of rare books and works of sundry learning.
-His library, named in his honor Biblioteca Angelica, became one of the most complete private collections in Rome, possessing over 20,000 volumes.
+His library, named in his honour Biblioteca Angelica, became one of the most complete private collections in Rome, possessing over 20,000 volumes.
 Its holdings were further enriched through donations and purchases; particularly significant were the acquisitions of the personal libraries of Lucas Holstenius (1661) and Cardinal Domenico Silvio Passionei (1765).

 In 1595 he received permission from Pope Clement VIII to leave this library to that monastery of his order which he deemed fitting.
 The permission was renewed by Pope Paul V in 1609.
 Subsequently, Rocca gave the library to the monastery of Sant'Agostino in Rome on the condition that it be available to the public.
 Having been open to the public since 1604, the Angelica is considered the oldest public library in Europe along with the Biblioteca Ambrosiana in Milan.